hackgwinnett/blog/posts/welcome.md

 Welcome to HackGwinnett's blog!
 We're so glad you're here.
-On this blog, you will find a curated list of cutting-edge technologies to use in your next project, mind-blowing tech news and non-technical discussions.
+On this blog, you will find a curated list of cutting-edge technologies to use in your next project, mind-blowing tech news, and non-technical discussions.

 The code for this website is open source.
 You can access it